hemanthsoni/hackathon-toolkit/README.md

 Hackathon Toolkit
 ===================
 A collection of open source scripts, frameworks, and quickstart demos for use in hackathons.
-Currently in the very early stages, not even all the resources listed below are linked.
-As of right now, it's just a list of resources, but I'll be adding code examples soon!
+Currently in the very early stages - it's just a list of resources, but I'll be adding code examples soon!
 Feel free to contribute with pieces of code from past hackathons, school, etc.

 ----------